Leeiiiiiii/Discord-24-7-online/README.md

 * (5) Once you get the Token ID create a secret variable at your replit repository and name it 'TOKEN'.
 * (6) Run the program.
 * (7) Log in to your dummy account.
 You should now notice your main account is now online.
+* (8) The last step is to add your replit repository to uptime robot.

 ## Usage
-* This program allows your discord account to be online forever.
+* This program keeps your discord account online forever.